cviebrock/thumbnailable/README.md

 }
 ```

-In this case, we aren't keeping the original image, so any file that is uploaded is
+Here, we aren't keeping the original image, so any file that is uploaded is
 thumbnailed to 50x50 (since the global `on_save` is true).
-We also only have one field
+We also only have
-with one size, so we don't need to define a `default_field` or `default_size`.
+one field with one size, so we don't need to define a `default_field` or
+`default_size`.
 All of the following lines of code will return the same thing:

 ```php
 $dog->thumbnail('image','50x50');